Big Bend in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1998 by Waukesha County Historical Society - Owned and Funded by Michael and Shelby Kroll.
 (Marker Number 01-01.)

 Location.
 42° 53.624′ N, 88° 12.549′ W. Marker is in Big Bend, Wisconsin, in Waukesha County.
 Marker is at the intersection of Big Bend Drive and Artesian Road, on the right when traveling south on Big Bend Drive.
 Touch for map.
 Marker is at or near this postal address: W230 S8235 Big Bend Dr, Big Bend WI 53103, United States of America.
+Touch for directions.

 Regarding Haseltine Cobblestone House.
 This home is a private residence.
 Please respect the family's privacy.